 Keep them safe

 If your girl loves her beautiful tulle skirt or silk dress, she will certainly want to wear it everywhere: kindergarten and playground included.
 And your boy will probably pick whatever there is in his closet and put it on; he doesn’t really care if it’s his good suit or formal white shirt.
 Put your kids’ communion wear on top shelves in their closets and make sure they know they cannot wear it all the time.
 Keep your children’s clothes away from them even when you’re on your way to the big event; put the good clothes in your car and have them change once you get there.

 Children may try as hard as they can to stay clean, but it’s not always possible.
 You will soon discover that baby wipes are your best friends even if you don’t have a baby.
 Messy hands and food that has somehow escaped their mouth can all be cleaned in a blink of an eye, and their beautiful formal clothes can stay clean a while longer.
 They are wet and do not require a trip to the bathroom in case of an emergency, so keep a pack in your purse just in case.

-Not even grownups always succeed in keeping their favourite formal outfits nice and clean all the time, they get dirt, small tears, and stains which you have to clean up afterwards.
-Kids are in even tougher situation than adults because they want to run around and play, not sit still because of their outfits.
-This is why it’s good to keep a few tricks up your sleeve and know what to do when your little ones come back all dressed-up and dirty.
+Not even grownups always succeed in keeping their favourite formal outfits nice and clean all the time, they get dirty, with small tears, and stains which you have to clean up afterwards.
+Kids are in even tougher situations than adults because they want to run around and play, not sit still because of their outfits.
+This is why it’s good to keep a few tricks up your sleeve and know what to do when your little ones come back all dressed up and dirty.